Judge won't release records in 1988 Kansas disappearance

 "We had hope, have had hope for 30 years," she said.
 "We got to keep that up."

 According to the Leaches' lawsuit, a 2014 report indicated that the FBI and Kansas Bureau of Investigation had a suspect in the 1990s but the person died in prison.
+The same person had been a suspect in two 1990 homicides that occurred 7 miles (11 kilometers) from the Leaches' home.

-The case was classified as a homicide in 2002.
-No one has been charged.
+Randy Leach was last seen April 16, 1988, at a party in Leavenworth County.
+The case was classified as a homicide in 2002, though no one has been charged and his body was never found.

 Maj.
 Jim Sherley, the undersheriff at the Leavenworth County Sheriff's Office, commended the judge's decision.
 Sherley said the ruling will enhance the likelihood that the case is eventually solved because it protects the identities of confidential witnesses.